odeyAbdulrahman/emoji-rating-js/README.md

 # react emoji rating

-This Library for rating using emojes in react js
+This Library is used to evaluate or rating using emojis in react js

 ## Installation